Levels: Beginner, Intermediate

 Instructors: Marc Matter and Florian Meyer

 This first session introduces into the field, regarding its specifics and aesthetics.
 A brief historic overview provides an understanding of the origins of DJing and embeds it into a broader context of our post-digital media environment.
-The scope between an artistic service and audacious experimentation will be addressed and the various functions of mixes/sets in different contexts (clubbing; listening; DJ sets for online platforms; radio, etc.) will be introduced.
-Moreover, the range of possible sound material you can use for DJing will be discussed:
+We will also cover topics such as selection of musical material, mixing and dramaturgy, and overview of most relevant genres.

 Florian Meyer (Don’t DJ), experimental composer, producer, remixer, label-owner, promoter, and DJ.
 A founding member of Institut für Feinmotorik, he was also part of The Durian Brothers and is active under the moniker Don’t DJ, producing polyrhythmic patterns and expanding notions of post-techno club music.
 He has released on labels such as Emotional Response, BAKK, Meakusma, Honest Jon’s, Berceuse Heroique, or EM, and runs the DISK label.